svikashk/docs/help/account-structure.md

 ---

+Below is an image of how a project with multiple lists, items, and boards fit inside your account to help you seemlessly organize and track your projects.

+[IMG]

+Let us jump in to see what they are and how they work.

 ### Accounts

-An account is an overarching entity that owns all your projects and houses them together.
+An account is an overarching entity that owns all your projects and houses them together under one subdomain - ```https://comapanyname.zepel.io```.
 An account is usually the name of your company where people are added either as a Member or an Admin.

 ---